467: No Such Thing As Free Laundry

 I don't remember this suggestion for a clip to play.

+Episode 342, no such thing as a presidential fight club.
 Anna refers to a child as a wimp because he had asthma.

-There's probably some context that I haven't seen the reports of that myself, and
+I haven't seen the reports of that myself, and

-I'm sure there's a reasonable explanation, but I'm going to refer it to a committee who will
+I'm sure there's a reasonable explanation, but I'm going to refer it to a committee being willing to investigate.
+And you'll end up being suspended for nine months.

-It's a perfect crime.
+It's perfect, perfect crime.

+It's so funny what people remember.
 Like, one person wrote, I can't remember which episode.

+So, this is them.
 Like, they've literally banked this in their head.

 lives red-free in my brain.
+Mooty-tututi.

-Yeah, yeah, yeah.
+yeah, yeah.

-I don't remember this bit at all, and neither does the person who said it.
+I don't remember this bit at all.
+And neither does the person who said it.

 I don't remember the episode, but it was about some female animal drinking semen, and Anna was like, Yeah, relatable.